tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **AVERY:** You brought your phone with you, right, Josh?
 You should probably call 911.
 This isn't... normal, you know?

 **HAILEY:** You signed up for a ghost-hunting session and now you're bitching about things not being normal.
-I swear to God, I'm working with actual toddlers at this point.I tried to call 911, but again, nothing but loud, obnoxious static.
+I swear to God, I'm working with actual toddlers at this point.

+I tried to call 911, but again, nothing but loud, obnoxious static.
 I felt like it was taunting me.
 Mocking me

 .**ME:** Are we trapped here?